Get notified of page updates

 This section covers the following topics:

-Note that when we use "women" we are referring to the sex you were assigned at birth.
+Note that when we use the terms "female" and "women" we are referring to people assigned female at birth.

 Hysterectomy is surgery to remove the uterus to treat or prevent disease.
 "Risk-reducing hysterectomy" refers to the removal of the healthy uterus to reduce a person's risk of developing cancer.
 Often the cervix is also removed during this surgery.
 Research on hysterectomy in high-risk women has shown that: